szymor/yatka/README.md

 - Elektronika60, Dotkom and Gamboi skins by GuineaSquiggle
 - Retro skin by Miyano
 - bug reporting by Apacz and jimbo
+- big thanks to **DeepSeek** for hundreds of hours spent on code development

 ## ideas / plans
 - better joystick support (menu navigation, tetromino speed proportional to knob angle, on/off option, etc.)